This exercise demonstrates analysis of a leaky aquifer based on the pumping test data published in Dawson and Istok (1991), p. 113.

 Enter 0 in the Static Water Level field.

-Click on the (Refresh) button in the toolbar, to refresh the graph.
 The calculated drawdown appears in the Drawdown column and a graph of the drawdown appears to the right of the data.

 The water drawdown graph should now look similar to the following figure: